-Austrian law does not contain any express rules on the remedies available in the event that court proceedings are commenced in breach of an arbitration agreement or if arbitration is commenced in breach of a jurisdiction clause (other than an adverse cost decision in proceedings that should not have been commenced in the first place).
+The law does not contain any express rules on the remedies available if court proceedings are commenced in breach of an arbitration agreement, or if arbitration is commenced in breach of a jurisdiction clause (other than an adverse cost decision in proceedings that should not have been commenced in the first place).

-If a party brings a legal action before a court of law, despite the matter being subject to an arbitration agreement, the defendant has to raise an objection to the court's jurisdiction before commenting on the subject matter itself, namely, at the first hearing or in its statement of defence.
-The court must generally reject such claims, if the defendant objected to the court's jurisdiction in time.
-The court must not reject the claim if it establishes that the arbitration agreement is non-existent, not valid or impracticable.
+If a party brings a legal action before a court of law, despite the matter being subject to an arbitration agreement, the defendant must raise an objection to the court's jurisdiction before commenting on the subject matter itself, namely, at the first hearing or in its statement of defence.
+The court must generally reject such claims if the defendant objected to the court's jurisdiction in time.
+The court must not reject the claim if it establishes that the arbitration agreement is non-existent, invalid or impracticable.